 Race Discrimination Employment Attorneys in Santa Clara

-In Santa Clara, and elsewhere throughout California, there are a number of state and federally protected personal attributes where it is illegal for employers to intentionally discriminate against employees.
-Among the many protected categories, race is one of the most dominant as it is protected by both California’s Fair Employment and Housing Act (“FEHA”) as well as Title VII of the Civil Rights Act of 1964 (“Title VII”).
+In Santa Clara, and elsewhere throughout California, there are a number of states and federally protected personal attributes where it is illegal for employers to intentionally discriminate against employees.
+Among the many protected categories, the race is one of the most dominant as it is protected by both California’s Fair Employment and Housing Act (“FEHA”) as well as Title VII of the Civil Rights Act of 1964 (“Title VII”).
 In general, it is a violation for employers to discriminate against applicants and employees due to their race or skin color.
 Moreover, this includes adverse employment decisions based on stereotypes or false presumptions linked to a certain race or color.

 What is Discrimination Based On Race?

 From our decades of trials, we have noticed trends and commonalities among cases.
-When an organization’s policies are aimed against certain characteristics such as facial features, genetic pre-disposition, and hair types, that is clear discrimination.
+When an organization’s policies are aimed against certain characteristics such as facial features, genetic predisposition, and hair types, that is clear discrimination.
 This is especially true when a certain protected group such as African-Americans are targeted for their pre-disposed features.
 If any employer policy, adverse action, or practice resembles this type of behavior, contact a race discrimination attorney immediately.

 What is Discrimination Based on Color?